cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/9-run-prod-docker.md

 !docker/*/data/priv_validator_state.json
 ```

-Note how `priv_validator_state.json` is necessary if you want to try again on another host, so it should not be ignored by Git.
+Note how `priv_validator_state.json` is necessary if you want to try again on another host, otherwise it would be ignored by Git.

-### Interacting with it
+### Interacting with Compose

 Your six containers are running.
-To monitor their status, and confirm that they are running, you can use the provided Docker container interface.
+To monitor their status, and confirm that they are running, use the provided Docker container interface.

 Now you can connect to `node-carol` to start interacting with the blockchain as you would a normal node.
 For instance, to ask a simple `status`: